Stranger’s Rage Ends Dad’s Life and Leaves Son Fighting for Recovery

-“I would like to pay tribute to David’s wife and family who showed extraordinary restraint throughout the trial, despite Richards doing his best to dismiss and excuse his actions throughout the trial.”
+“I pay tribute to David’s wife and family for their extraordinary restraint throughout the trial despite Richards trying to excuse his actions.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.